-- 6. Equipment Participants are required to have the following technical equipment:
+- 6. Equipment- Participants are required to have the following technical equipment:

 - Reliable internet connection

 - Computer or other electronic device to access course website and online materials (a phone alone is not sufficient)

-- Speakers and microphone
+- Functioning speakers and microphone

-- Web camera
+- Functioning web camera

-A modest stipend will be issued to participants to offset expenses, and allow for small equipment purchases (see Section 10).
+A modest stipend will be issued to participants to offset expenses associated with virtual language learning and allow for small equipment purchases (see Section 10).

-- 7. Security The U.S. Department of State, American Councils, and the CLS Institutes take participant safety and security seriously and make every reasonable effort to inform CLS Spark participants about security risks in the relevant host countries and in relevant local areas as it may affect virtual programming. - 8.
-Communication Information about CLS Spark will be communicated electronically through AIS Forms, email, and the orientation platform, Canvas.
-Institute-specific information about the CLS Spark program requirements, deadlines, and formal decisions regarding CLS policies and program arrangements will be communicated to finalists by e-mail.
-It is the responsibility of finalists and participants to maintain a valid email address and phone number, to communicate changes to their contact information to CLS Spark in a timely manner, and to read all program communications thoroughly, including all instructions regarding program deadlines and requirements.
-It is the responsibility of CLS Spark finalists to make arrangements in order to be able to receive communications from CLS staff in the event that e-mail or Internet access is not
+- 7. Security The U.S. Department of State, American Councils, and the CLS Spark Institutes take participant safety and security seriously and make every reasonable effort to inform CLS Spark participants about security risks in the relevant host countries and in relevant local areas as it may affect virtual programming. - 8.
+Communication Information about CLS Spark will be communicated electronically through the AIS Forms online platform, e-mail, and the orientation platform, Canvas.
+Institute-specific information about CLS Spark requirements, deadlines, and formal decisions regarding CLS policies and program arrangements will be communicated to finalists by e-mail.
+It is the responsibility of finalists and participants to maintain a valid e-mail address and phone number, to communicate changes to their contact information to CLS Spark in a timely manner, and to read all program communications thoroughly, including all instructions regarding program deadlines and requirements.
+It is the responsibility of CLS Spark finalists to make arrangements to be able to receive communications from CLS staff in the event that e-mail or Internet access are not available to them for a prolonged period of time (for instance, due to personal travel or other circumstances), to ensure completion of the program requirements by the program deadlines.
+In some cases, finalists or participants may be contacted via telephone call or text message.

-- available to them for a prolonged period of time (for instance, due to personal travel or other circumstances), in order to ensure completion of the program requirements by the program deadlines. - 9.
-Participant Accommodation CLS Spark makes every effort possible to provide accommodations for finalists and participants with medical conditions or disabilities.
-Information provided in disability accommodation files, as well as disability accommodation requests, are not considered as part of program selection.
-However, finalists and participants are strongly encouraged to inform appropriate staff of potential accommodation requests as early as possible in order to maximize the time available to develop resources, manage logistics, and collaborate with overseas partners, as necessary, in order to address such requests.
+9. Participant Accommodation - CLS Spark makes every effort possible to provide accommodation for finalists and participants with medical conditions or disabilities.
+Information provided in disability accommodation forms and requests is not considered part of program selection.
+However, finalists and participants are strongly encouraged to inform appropriate staff of potential accommodation requests as early as possible to maximize the time available to develop resources, manage logistics, and collaborate with CLS Spark partners, as necessary, to address such requests.
 The program is not required to provide attendants, individually prescribed devices, readers for personal use or study, or other devices or services of a personal nature.

-To request a disability accommodation, finalists must submit the accommodation request form, including supporting documentation, on AIS Forms by the stated deadline.
-Documentation, if requested, may vary by situation, but may include educational or medical records, reports and assessments created by health care providers and disability services offices, school psychologists, teachers, or the educational system, including documents that reflect accommodation history.
+To request accommodations, finalists must submit the accommodation request form, including supporting documentation, on AIS Forms by the stated deadline.
+Documentation, if requested, may vary by situation, but may include educational or medical records, reports, and assessments created by health care providers and disability services offices, school psychologists, teachers, or the educational system, including documents that reflect accommodation history.
 Finalists who are enrolled at an academic institution may be required to provide documentation demonstrating that the accommodation in question is currently provided by the student's home academic institution.
 If the accommodation in question is not provided by the home academic institution or the finalist is not an enrolled student, documentation from a medical professional who has diagnosed or treated the condition may be required.
 Information provided will be handled consistent with the CLS Spark Privacy Policy.
 The requested accommodation for an individual with a medical condition or disability will be considered on a case-by-case basis.
-An accommodation will not be granted if it would fundamentally alter the nature of the study program or result in undue financial and administrative burdens.
+An accommodation will not be granted if it fundamentally alters the nature of the study program or results in undue financial and administrative burdens.